- Table of ContentsPrint

 Several free, confidential hotlines are available for general questions about drugs, drug abuse, or addiction, including:

 - Substance Abuse and Mental Health Services Administration (SAMHSA): 1-800-662-HELP (4357) offers assistance 365 days a year, 24 hours a day.
 This hotline provides information and referrals to individuals and families who have concerns about mental health or substance abuse disorders.
 Spanish speakers can call 1-800-662-9832.

 Additional Meth Rehab Helplines

-A meth help hotline can connect you with specific resources to help you or someone you care about kick a meth addiction.
+A meth help hotline can connect you with specific resources to help you or someone you care about kick an addiction to this drug.
 They can provide you with referrals to treatment centers that focus on meth addiction and can give you information about the different types of treatments that are commonly used for this problem.

-Quitting meth on your own can be difficult, so getting help for a meth addiction is crucial—professional treatment can help you quit in a safe, supervised, and positive manner.
+Quitting meth on your own can be difficult, so getting help for an addiction is crucial—professional treatment can help you quit in a safe, supervised, and positive manner.

 If you or someone you love is overdosing or experiencing an emergency, call 911 immediately.